FiniteVolumeTransportPhenomena/PyFVTool/docs/user_guide/boundary_conditions.md

 # Dirichlet: fix concentration to 5.0 at the left boundary
 c.BCs.fixedValue(5.0)

-# Neumann: fixed flux of 0.5 at the right boundary
+# Neumann: fixed gradient of 0.5 at the right boundary
 c.BCs.fixedGradient(0.5)
 ```